Postmastectomy Reconstruction Is Associated with Improved Survival in Patients with Invasive Breast Cancer: A Single-institution Study

 On multivariate analysis (Table 2), after controlling for age, race, payer source, cancer stage, receipt of chemotherapy, adjuvant radiotherapy, triple negative disease status, and presence of LVI, reconstruction status was an independent predictor of survival (HR, 0.47; 95% CI, 0.25 to 0.88; P40.02).
 Triple negative disease and advanced cancer stage were also independent predictors of survival (HR, 3.60; 95% CI, 1.84 to 7.05; P < .001 and HR, 5.12; 95% CI, 1.61 to 16.2; P 4 0.01, respectively).

 Our finding of improved survival in reconstructed patients is consistent with recent population-level studies.
-An analysis of the Surveillance, Epidemiology and End Results (SEER) data evaluating 52,000 female patients diagnosed with breast cancer between 1998 and 2002 demonstrated longer survival times in reconstructed patients compared with patients undergoing mastectomy alone, even after controlling for other clinicopathologic factors.12 Three additional analyses of SEER data from similar time periods, but with slightly different inclusion criteria, all report improved breast cancer-specific survival among reconstructed patients.10, 11, 13
+An analysis of the Surveillance, Epidemiology and End Results (SEER) data evaluating 52,000 female patients diagnosed with breast cancer between 1998 and 2002 demonstrated longer survival times in reconstructed patients compared with patients undergoing mastectomy alone, even after controlling for other clinicopathologic factors.12 Three additional analyses of SEER data from similar time periods, but with slightly different inclusion criteria, all report improved breast cancer-specific survival among reconstructed patients.10, 11, 13 The Danish Breast Cancer Cooperative Group found the same trend with significantly improved disease-free survival and a nonsignificant increase in overall survival in the reconstructed population.18

 The survival benefit for reconstructed patients may be related to a protective effect of implant reconstruction.
 A survival analysis of reconstructed patients stratified by reconstruction type found a greater survival advantage in young patients undergoing implant reconstruction over use of autologous tissue only.10 Further evidence from the Los Angeles Augmentation Mammaplasty study, which followed over 50,000 women who underwent noncancer-related cosmetic breast implants for 17 years, found these women had a lower incidence of breast cancer than expected of the general population.22 Some studies support a biological mechanism for this finding, postulating that breast implants may create a hostile tissue environment retarding cancer growth by stimulating a local immune response or by means of physically compressing breast tissue, which impairs blood flow to any potential or surviving cancer cells.14, 15